-Assignment #2 - Individual Exercise Assignment: Analysis of a Business Leader or firm from a student's country of origin.
+Assignment #2 - Individual Undergraduate and Graduate Exercise Assignment: Analysis of a Business Leader or firm from a student's country of origin.
 Based on a student's identified country of origin, he/she will identify an individual or company that exhibits successful leadership characteristics within the identified country, and analyze their leadership traits and characteristics.
 Students will then present their report to the class in a presentation lasting no longer than 5 minutes.
 This report should be 500-750 words in length, and needs to be submitted in both printed and electronic form.
 The electronic reports will be compiled and shared with the class.

+As doctoral students, you will not only complete the assignment, but you will also have the additional task of evaluating the undergraduate and graduate student presentations.
+Completed evaluations will be turned in after student presentations for the assignment have been completed.
+You will not evaluate yourself.
 Assignment #3 - Individual Exercise Assignment: Personal Business Model Canvas.
 Using the concepts from Business Model: You, students will prepare their Personal Business Model Canvas, and present their canvas in class (maximum time of presentation 5 minutes).
 This means that you will need to complete the electronic template so it can be displayed on the screen.